Skip to main content

 Actual

 Cumulative amount paid to employees who have the position assigned.
-The system updates this field during payroll processing, provided the Position Control flag in your Human Resources Profile is set to Y - Use Position Control.
+The system updates this field during payroll processing, provided the pay code is set to update position salaries.
 In most cases, you should leave the field at its 0.00 default.

 Projected